-Our relationship-driven business model and international corporate clientele have allowed us to develop a stable deposit base with historically low funding costs.
+Our relationship-driven business model and international corporate clientele have allowed us to develop a stable core deposit base with historically low funding costs.
 We believe our customers' deposit activity has historically been relatively inelastic to deposit pricing given the nature of corporate activity and competition in retail deposit taking in our segments.
-From 2017 to 2021, deposits have grown at a CAGR of approximately at +9% in the Cayman Islands and +29% in the Channel Islands and the UK while it has decreased slightly in Bermuda at -3%, taking into account the Deutsche Bank's banking and custody businesses acquisition in February 2018 that added \$0.9 billion of new deposits, and the ABN AMRO (Channel Islands) acquisition in April 2019 that added \$3.5 billion in deposits.
-As at December 31, 2021, we had \$13.9 billion in deposits at a cost of 0.11%, of which 20% were non-interest bearing demand deposits, 58% were interest bearing demand deposits with a weighted-average cost of 0.04%, and 21% were term deposits with a weighted-average cost of 0.64% and an average contractual or remaining maturity of 131 days.
-We believe the current market conditions in Bermuda, the Cayman Islands, and the Channel Islands will allow us to continue to benefit from favorable deposit pricing.
+From 2018 to 2022, deposits have grown at a CAGR of approximately at +5% in the Cayman Islands and +21% in the Channel Islands and the UK while it has remained flat in Bermuda, taking into account the Deutsche Bank's banking and custody businesses acquisition in February 2018 that added \$0.9 billion of new deposits, and the ABN AMRO (Channel Islands) acquisition in April 2019 that added \$3.5 billion in deposits.
+As at December 31, 2022, we had \$13.0 billion in deposits at a cost of 0.34%, of which 23% were non-interest bearing demand deposits, 53% were interest bearing demand deposits with a weighted-average cost of 0.12%, and 24% were term deposits with a weighted-average cost of 2.54% and an average contractual or remaining maturity of 101 days.
+We believe the current market conditions in Bermuda, the Cayman Islands, and the Channel Islands will allow us to continue to benefit from favorable deposit pricing, despite the pricing pressure experienced in the Channel Islands in 2022.

-Consolidated Results of Operations and Discussion for Fiscal Years Ended December 31, 2021, 2020 and 2019
+Consolidated Results of Operations and Discussion for Fiscal Years Ended December 31, 2022, 2021 and 2020